KiandaBPM/docs/content/docs/platform/controls/input/_index.md

 - **Text box** - A text box field is a section in your form where users can enter text, for example, an Address field.
 See [Text box control](/docs/platform/controls/input/textbox/) for more information.
 - **List** - A list field lists information, for example from a SharePoint data source.
 This is particularly useful for drop-down menus, when you want a user to fill out a form and choose an item from a list.
 See [List control](/docs/platform/controls/input/list/) for more information.
 - **Number** - A number field provides an input box that only allows numeric input, such as currencies or percentages.
+See [Number control](/docs/platform/controls/input/number/) for more information.
 - **Date** - A date field provides a date and time picker that allows users to input both date and time.
+See [Date control](/docs/platform/controls/input/date/) for more information.
 - **File** - A file field allows users to upload multiple files.
 Uploaded files are stored within the configured data structures or folders.
+See [File upload control](/docs/platform/controls/input/file-upload/) for more information.
 - **Table** - A table field creates a table for input in a form.
 This table can be filled by the user, or autofilled as part of a rule.
+See [Table control](/docs/platform/controls/input/table/) for more information.
 - **User picker** - A user picker field allows users to choose from a list of users.
 This can be a preconfigured group (like HR Managers) or a list of users - see [User picker control](/docs/platform/controls/input/user-picker/) for more information.
 - **Toggle** - A toggle field can be used as a toggle or checkbox that allows users to turn on/off components of the form.
+See [Toggle control](/docs/platform/controls/input/toggle/) for more information.